Kevin Hart Says Comedy's Full Of 'Flawed But Funny' People, Himself Included

 Well, it wasn't something that was talked about or seen.
 You have to understand, you're a product of your environment.
 So what you see is what you know. ...
 From my upbringing, it wasn't around.
 So the things that I was brought up on in the comedy that I watched, in the way that my dad talked and my cousins talked and my brother talk — that's all I know.
 So you're a product of that.

 Now, because my life took me in a different direction — I traveled.
 I travel the world.
 When you travel the world, you get to see things you never saw before.
 You get to see that other things exist, that other people exist.
 You get to be around all kinds of people.
 And when you go, and you experience different things, and different people, you become cultured.
 Your level of understanding and knowledge grows, to where now, you are aware of things that you may not have been aware of before.
-Because of that, you're able to adapt and you're able to change, and take bad habits away.
+Because of that, you're able to adapt and you're able to change and take bad habits away.

 On his father's idea of masculinity